cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-12-27-revisiting-ken-thompson-reflection-on-trusting-trust.md

 Theoretically, this kind of backdoor could still be lurking within the UNIX kernel, and there would be no way of ever knowing.
 Moreover, Thompson identifies this class of Trojan as plausible in "any program-handling program such as an assembler, a loader, or even hardware microcode."
 Even if you download the LLM source code and build your own compiler, you must do so with a potentially compromised compiler version.
-As Thompson states, "no amount of source-level verification or scrutiny will protect you from using untrusted code," so let's cross our fringers and hope for the best.
+As Thompson states, "no amount of source-level verification or scrutiny will protect you from using untrusted code," so let's cross our fingers and hope for the best.
 Peace 🤞.

 # External Resources